Sergeant Robert Aubrey Campbell

 DETAILS REINFORCEMENT CAMP 31ST MARCH

 He remained under medical care or in light-duty status until 31 March, when he was transferred to a Details Reinforcement (DR) Camp.
 These camps acted as holding and organising depots for men recovering from illness or awaiting return to their units.
-Alec would have spent this time on lighter tasks, reconditioning, and gradually returning to full strength.
+Robert would have spent this time on lighter tasks, reconditioning, and gradually returning to full strength.

 REJOINED UNIT APRIL 1917

-After a difficult early part of the year marked by illness, Alec returned to the frontline once again.
+After a difficult early part of the year marked by illness, Robert Campbell returned to the frontline once again.
 On 16 April 1917, while operating in the field, he was reverted to Corporal when Sergeant Graham returned to duty—an administrative change, not a reflection on Robert’s performance.
 As before, he slipped seamlessly back into the rhythm of battalion life.

-WOUNDED IN ACTION – 31 JULY 1917
+BATTLE OF PILCKEM RIDGE WOUNDED IN ACTION – 31 JULY 1917

 REJOINED UNIT AUGUST 1917

-Following treatment and convalescence, Alec gradually improved.
 By 27 August 1917, less than a month after his wounding, he was well enough to rejoin his unit—a relatively quick turnaround that speaks to both his resilience and the medical system’s efficiency in returning capable men to the front.

 PROMOTION AND RENEWED RESPONSIBILITIES SEPTEMBER 1917